LucasJMO/E6Plus/templates/NPC/DeathKing.md

 # Death King

-Death king is an acquired templated which can be added to any humanoid or monstrous humanoid creature.
+Death king is an acquired template which can be added to any humanoid or monstrous humanoid creature.

 ## Requirements